 Drake and Freya live in the award winning Leopard Heights reserve, the ground breaking open top enclosure brings you eye to eye with the most endangered carnivore in the world.
 With its pioneering design, the spectacular £300,000 reserve has an 8m tall viewing tower, giving an unrivalled experience and view of the Leopards of YWP.
 From the 100 sq. m viewing platform visitors come face to face with the leopards as they scale their 10m high climbing frames.

 At ground level of the 6,000 sq. m enclosure there is a viewing area with a 10m long glass wall to complete the spectacular creation, which is the largest leopard enclosure in the world.

 A SPECIES ON THE BRINK

-Part of the international breeding program, the cubs are vital to the aim of reintroducing Amur leopards born in captivity, back into the wild.
-The cubs were released into the nursery reserve on the 27th October where they are on view to the public.
+Part of the international breeding program, the cubs were vital to the aim of reintroducing Amur leopards born in captivity, back into the wild.
+The cubs were released into the nursery reserve on the 27th October where they were on view to the public.

 It’s difficult to believe that an animal so beautiful could be facing extinction, with less than 70 left in the wild they are critically endangered.
 Pushed to the brink of extinction through on-going habitat destruction, forest fires and poaching, it’s imperative that conservation of the Amur leopard is a priority.

-Through donations and fundraising at Yorkshire Wildlife Park, the Yorkshire Wildlife Park Foundation (YWPF) works closely with the Amur Leopard and Tiger Alliance (ALTA), which is an organisation dedicated to study and protect the Amur leopard and the Amur Tiger in the wild.
+Through donations and fundraising at Yorkshire Wildlife Park, the Yorkshire Wildlife Park Foundation (YWPF) works closely with the WildCats Conservation Alliance, which is an organisation dedicated to study and protect the Amur leopard and the Amur Tiger in the wild.

-YWPF is proud to support ALTA and funds raised here support a variety of projects such as:
+YWPF is proud to support WildCats Conservation Alliance and funds raised here support a variety of projects such as: